oncody/civ-board-game-2010/README.md

   * Limited to once per turn

 ### Metropolis
-You capital can be upgraded to a larger metropolis by researching the agriculture tech.
+Your capital can be upgraded to a larger metropolis by researching the agriculture tech.
+Metropolis benefits:
+1. A metropolis has two extra squares in its city outskirts
+1. When devoted to the arts, a metropolis produces a base of 2 culture instead of 1
+1. A metropolis receives an extra +2 combat bonus when a player is defending it

 To upgrade your capital the following conditions must be met:

-* When devoted to the arts, a metropolis produces a base of 2 culture instead of 1
-* A metropolis receives an extra +2 combat bonus when a player is defending it
-* A metropolis may extend partially into water and doesn’t count as water for movement, so its owner can use it as a makeshift bridge.
-* The metropolis marker must occupy the square that the capital marker occupied plus one of its four nondiagonally adjacent squares (this square is called its expansion square).
+1. The metropolis marker must contain the square the capital marker previously occupied
+1. The metropolis's outskirts must contain ten revealed squares and must not overlap another city’s outskirts
-* The expansion square must not contain any enemy figures.
+1. The expansion square must not contain any enemy figures
-* If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
+1. The expansion square may be a water square.
-* If the expansion square contains a wonder, great person, or building, then the square’s previous contents are overbuilt, as described in the core rulebook.
+1. The expansion square may contain a wonder, great person, or a building, but they will be lost.

-* An expansion square may be a water square.
-If so, the square is no longer considered to be water for purposes of movement.
-* The metropolis’s new outskirts cannot overlap another city’s outskirts, nor can the outskirts extend off the map or into unexplored territory
-* If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
+To build a metropolis, remove your capital and replace it with a metropolis.
+If the expansion square contains a wonder, great person, or building, then they will be lost.
+If it is a wonder or great person, you will lose that card.
+If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
+If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).

 ## Culture
 ### Culture Event Card